gdemeester3112/cse15l-lab-reports/LabReport1.md

 >![Image](Screenshot cat with directory as argument.png)

-This showed that cat does not work with directory as argument
+This showed that cat does not work with directory as argument.

 ## For ls: